 We provided you with a roadmap for dealing with CCS Offices if you choose to go the do-it-yourself route.

-However, if you don’t feel you’re up to the task, or if CCS is playing hardball, you’ll need to turn it over to a credit repair service.
+However, if you don’t feel you’re up to the task, turn it over to a credit repair service.

 And, if they threaten you with legal action, it’ll be time to bring in a credit law firm.